rdegges/rdegges-blog/articles/2012/dont-panic-frustration-is-an-anti-pattern.md

 in a tight spot, adding to the frustration and intensity of the whole organization--and delivery subpar results.

-There is no way to stop yourself from being frustated.
+There is no way to stop yourself from being frustrated.
 Instead, however, you can consciously make a decision to acknowledge your frustration (that broken third party library, your reverted bugfix, whatever), realize that your frustration isn't helping you make progress, and let it go.